MichaelOgunjimi/JImTaskBuddyBot/README.md

 |:---------------------------------------:|:---------------------------------------:|
 | ![JimTaskBuddy Demo](/images/demo1.jpg) | ![JimTaskBuddy Demo](/images/demo2.jpg) |

 In the "How It Works" section, we have provided two demo images to showcase the functionality of JimTaskBuddy.
 These images demonstrate how the bot works in different scenarios.

 ## Get Started

 1. Obtain your Telegram token from BotFather.
 More information can be found [here](https://core.telegram.org/bots).

-2. Plug in your token at the top of the `index.py` file.
+2. Plug in your token in the `config.py` file.

 3. Clone this repository and install the required dependencies by running: